 The cocktail and food menus offer Cuban flair – refresh with a Mamacita Margarita and fill up on a mouthwatering roasted pork sandwich.

 The people at Tom Tom (Lisa Vanderpump, Ken Todd, Tom Sandoval and Tom Schwartz) have done a remarkable job creating a distinctly sophisticated vibe, especially with décor that plays with concepts of time and technology, thanks to Nick Alain, a Miami-based industrial designer.
 Unwind with a Kentucky bourbon cocktail and choose from delectable menu items, such as bacon gruyère mac and cheese, flatbreads and brioche Kobe sliders, plus a good selection of garden options.

 The Abbey and The Chapel

 Revolver is a video bar with a clubby vibe, flat-screen TVs and a great sound system.
-Oh, and a revolving (hence the name) door.
-It also boasts strippers, go-go dancers and shirtless bartenders (though maybe not all on the same night).
+During the week, Revolver hosts happy hour, karaoke and drag shows, while the weekends boast live DJs, go-go dancers and laser light shows.